kuriwaki/cces_candidates/README.md

 ### Vote count (`votes`)

 The official number of votes (instead of the voteshare).
 An integer.
+In some states, notably Florida, if a congressional district is uncontested by one of the major parties, the winner's vote count is __not reported__ by the Secretary of State.
+Votes here should be listed as blank.

 ##  Related Datasets and Data Sources